Joey Tribbiani: Appearances

-Joey Tribbiani is a member of the Screen Actors Guild, having refused to follow in his father's foot steps and become a gardener.
+Joey Tribbiani is a member of the Screen Actors Guild, having refused to follow in his father's foot steps and become a pipefitter.
 He started his acting profession doing stage work, introduced in the show's pilot episode by Monica and Chandler having seen Joey in a production of Pinocchio.
 Sometime before the start of the series, Joey also had appeared in a porn film, as a fully clothed extra.
-Joey also mentioned appearing in a play with trolls before getting the leading role of Sigmund Freud in the musical play Freud! where he was first spotted by his talent agent Estelle Leonard.
+Joey also mentioned appearing in a play with trolls before getting the leading role of Sigmund Freud in the musical play Freud!, where he was first spotted by his talent agent Estelle Leonard.
 She immediately got him a film role in the same episode as Al Pacino's "butt double" – a speechless role he later lost due to taking the part too seriously.
 By then, he said, he had been doing "nothing but crappy plays for six years".
 Monica and Chandler also once discussed having seen Joey in a version of Macbeth, in which he was unable to pronounce most of the words.

+Season 1

 Joey becomes an "actor-slash-model" when he appears on print ads for the NYC Free Clinic, as a man named "Mario" who has a venereal disease.
-He also did an infomercial for a device that lets you pour milk out of milk cartons; he played "Kevin", a man who had extreme difficulty opening the cartons without the use of the device. ("Kevin" also inadvertently choked on a cookie during the show.).
-This haunted him again when he appeared in the play 'The King', where he was made fun of due to choking on a cookie.
+He also did an infomercial for a device that allows milk to be poured out of milk cartons; he played "Kevin", a man who had extreme difficulty opening the cartons without the use of the device. ("Kevin" also inadvertently choked on a cookie during the show).
+This haunted him again when he appeared in the play The King, where he was made fun of due to choking on a cookie.